mdriscollic/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. Enter a numeric amount, with or without decimals, in the **From** box and a numeric amount in the **To** box.
 To find all invoices where the lock total amount falls within a range of values, enter the low and high ends of the range in the **From** and **To** boxes.
 To find invoices matching a specific amount value, enter the same amount value in the **From** and **To** boxes.
 2. Click **Apply**.
 The search results appear in the Invoices pane.

+### Total amount

+To search for invoices by calculated total amount, follow these steps:

+1. Enter a numeric amount, with or without decimals, in the **From** box and a numeric amount in the **To** box.
+To find all invoices where the calculated total amount falls within a range of values, enter the low and high ends of the range in the **From** and **To** boxes.
+To find invoices matching a specific amount value, enter the same amount value in the **From** and **To** boxes.
+2. Click **Apply**.
+The search results appear in the Invoices pane.

 ### Fiscal year

 To search for invoices by the fiscal year assigned to the record, follow these steps: